 Employee volunteering has the potential to increase an organization’s retention rate.
 Volunteering allows employees to explore opportunities outside of work and enable employees to connect with their community.
 Furthermore, an employee’s relationship with the company can be positively influenced by volunteering, as employees feel more valued, which would lead to them staying longer.
 We have outlined 3 important ways how employee volunteering can increase retention rate.

 1. Improved Employee Satisfaction

+According to a study, 80% of employees are more satisfied when the work that they are doing is impactful and engaging.
 When employees believe that the company that they are working for is trying to achieve something meaningful, they will be more motivated to achieve the company’s goal while having personal development opportunities.
 Also, employees gain a sense of pride, as they understand that their company is not just trying to achieve a profit but trying to achieve the bigger picture by impacting their communities.

 Giving employees an opportunity to volunteer for their communities, specifically during work hours, creates a sense of identity between the company and the employees while also creating a bond between the employee and the community.
 This results in the employee being more productive and motivated to understand the company’s goals and objectives, which in turn increases the retention rate.
 Moreover, employees enjoy working at a company that has a good public image, and companies displaying that they are committed to making a difference within the community to the public eye will cause the company to attract and retain their employees.